sssnl/bb/README.md

+## About Testcafe

+1. Testcafe is a Node.js tool to automate end-to-end web testing.
+2. TestCafe is free to use and has Plugins, integration with other tools, launching tests from IDE, etc.
+3. TestCafe runs on Windows, MacOS, and Linux.
+It supports desktop, mobile, remote and cloud browsers (UI or headless).

 ## Pre-requirements

-1. Ensure that Node.js and npm are installed on your computer
+1. Ensure that Node.js and npm are installed on your computer.
-2. Download or Clone the repository <<BB-TEST-COMPUTER-APPLICATION>> to your harddrive
+2. Download or Clone the repository <<https://github.com/sssnl/bb.git>> to your local.

 ## Installing Testcafe & other dependencies using npm

 3. Open the command prompt and execute `npm install -g testcafe`
 4. Open the project folder in IDE and Navigate to the project folder <<Backbase>> with the console.
 Here we need to download the required dependencies by typing this in the command line.

 `npm i`